 DePaul School of N.E.
-Florida (DSNF) was founded in August 1980 by a group of Jacksonville parents who realized there was a real need in the community for specialized education that went beyond tutoring and simple accommodations.
+Florida (DSNF) was founded in August 1980 by a group of Jacksonville parents who realized Northeast Florida desperately needed a school for kids with dyslexia.

-It would have hands-on teaching, creative projects, innovative clubs, free play, and lots of variety.
+It would have immersive lessons, creative projects, free play, and lots of variety.

 It would teach research-based material and curriculum to mastery.